AlexB52/grizzly-group/README.md

 Chaining methods with Grizzly::Collection is:
   * really expensive for list with a small number of items. <= 10
   * less of a problem with lists over 100 items

-TBC: Looks like a Grizzly::Collection method is twice as expensive as an Array method (depending on the method).

 ### Raw Results
 ```